Quantum Reversibility Meets Classical Reverse Diffusion: Reviews

-{\em Petz map and Lindblad equation.}--- The Petz (transpose) map was originally introduced in Ref. \cite{Petz:1988usv} as the equality condition for the data-processing inequality of the quantum relative entropy, and later rediscovered in the contexts of quantum error correction \cite{Barnum:2002bfd} and statistical physics \cite{PhysRevA.77.034101}.
+The Petz (transpose) map was originally introduced in Ref.~\cite{Petz:1988usv} as the equality condition for the data-processing inequality of the quantum relative entropy, and later rediscovered in the contexts of quantum error correction \cite{Barnum:2002bfd} and statistical physics \cite{PhysRevA.77.034101}.
 It provides a concrete formulation of a reversal process for quantum channels and has been discussed as a quantum analogue of Bayes’ rule.
 For a TPCP map $\mathcal{A}$ and a reference state $\hat{\gamma}$, the Petz map is defined by

 where $\mathcal{A}^\dagger$ denotes the adjoint map with respect to the Hilbert–Schmidt inner product.
 This map defines a TPCP operation satisfying $ \mathcal{P}_{\mathcal{A},\hat{\gamma}} \circ \mathcal{A}(\hat{\gamma}) = \hat{\gamma}$.
 When the data-processing inequality is saturated, the Petz map exactly restores the original state after the channel action, providing a canonical construction of quantum reversibility.